HPC Computing with CUDA Exercise: Hands-On Lab

 nvidia-smi base-clocks

-Congratulations--you have reached the end of the last CS 374 exercise!
-See the chapter in your textbook for more details about CUDA.
+Congratulations--you have reached the end of the final CS 374 exercise!

-I hope you found learning about HPC enlightening and interesting!!
+I hope you have found learning about HPC interesting, enlightening, and fun!!

 CS > 374 > Exercise > 06 > Hands-On Lab